Competitive yoga

 Competitive yoga is the performance of asanas in sporting competitions.
-The activity is controversial as it appears to conflict with the nature of yoga.
+The activity is controversial as some practitioners believe that it conflicts with the nature of yoga.

 History

 The International Federation of Sports Yoga has organised annual championships since 1989, and is led by Fernando Estevez-Griego (Swami Maitreyananda).
 These competitions are not restricted to asanas, but cover all eight limbs of yoga identified in the Yoga Sutras of Patanjali.
 The 1989 competition was held in Montevideo with the asana competition in Pondicherry.

 Competitive yoga has been practised by adults in America since 2003 under the auspices of Rajashree Choudhury, who founded the International Yoga Sport Federation (IYSF) in 2003, and since 2009 under the auspices of the nonprofit organisation United States Yoga Federation (USA Yoga), also founded by Rajashree Choudhury; competitions were later introduced for children from the age of 7.
 The fiercely contested international Bishnu Charan Ghosh Cup was initially held annually in Los Angeles.
-The international championship is held every two years in varying locations around the globe as the World Championship of Yogasana Sports under the leadership of the IYSF.
 Bishnu Charan Ghosh inspired the yoga style of Bikram Choudhury, the founder of Bikram Yoga, and Choudhury has been closely associated with America's competitive yoga from its inception.
 His ex-wife Rajashree Choudhury, also a student of the Ghosh lineage and an all-India asana champion, created USA Yoga, described in 2022 as the leading competitive yoga organisation.

 The documentary film Posture by Nathan Bender and Daniel Nelson portrays competitors and detractors of the USA Yoga Federation National Championship.